 5475 minutes a year = 91.25 hours a year

 That’s 3.8 days of your life!

-And what’s one of the most common hurdles I hear about decluttering?
+And the most common clutter clearing hurdle I hear as a professional organizer?
 Yep, you guessed it….

 “I just can’t find the time to do it!”

-This is where the power of a simplified wardrobe and life comes alive.
-A little bit of time invested up front will pay off in huge dividends down the road.
+This is where the power of a simplified wardrobe shines.
+A little bit of time invested up front pays off in huge dividends down the road.

 You’ll have less clothing clutter and more time to enjoy yourself.

 Trust me, I totally understand feeling frustrated while getting dressed.

 Years ago, my closet was full of cute shirts in a wide range of colours and styles that I felt uncomfortable in.

 I kept jeans that didn’t fit anymore and high heels that I never wore.
 Because, aren’t all women supposed to wear high heels?